adamrfox/rbk_nas_bulk_add/README.md

 The idea behind this project is to build a set of scripts that can help add NAS shares to a Rubrik at scale until such time as the functionlaity is built in.
 An advantage of Rubrik being an API-first archetecture is that automating tasks is a straight-forward process.

-At this time, the project has one script, rbk_nas_bulk_add.py.
-It's a Python script that requires the 'rubrik_cdm' library so if you don't have that, install that first.  https://github.com/rubrikinc/rubrik-sdk-for-python.
+At this time, the project has two scripts, rbk_nas_bulk_add.py and nas_array_grab.py .

+They are Python scripts that require libraries.
+The rbk_nas_bulk_add script requires 'rubrik_cdm' library so if you don't have that, install that first.  https://github.com/rubrikinc/rubrik-sdk-for-python.
 It should install with a simple 'pip install rubrik_cdm'
+The nas_array_grab script requires the Isilon and NetApp SDKs to operate.
+The Isilon library ca be found here https://github.com/Isilon/isilon_sdk_python or you can install it via pip with 'pip install isi_sdk_8_0'.
+The NetApp SDK is included in the 'NetApp' directory below.
+Keep that directory with the script or if you want it elsewhere, modify the script to look for it in the place you want.

 Assumptions:
 Today, the script assumes a few things.
 Some or all of these assumptions may be lifted on later releases: